0xPolygonMiden/miden-node/docs/src/operator/installation.md

 sudo dpkg -i $package_name.deb
 ```

-You can (and should) verify the checksum prior to installation usin a SHA256 utility.
+You can (and should) verify the checksum prior to installation using a SHA256 utility.
 This differs from platform to
 platform, but on most linux distros:

 ```sh